sourcegraph-community/sourcegraph-codex-plugin/README.md

 The [Agent Plugins v1 spec](https://github.com/agentplugins/agent-plugins-spec) does not allow `${VAR}`-style expansion in a `streamable-http`/`sse` server's `url` (only `${PLUGIN_ROOT}`/`${PLUGIN_DATA}` are expanded, and only for `stdio` servers' `args`/`env`/`cwd`).
 Codex's implementation enforces this — `${SOURCEGRAPH_ENDPOINT}` is passed through literally, fails URL validation, and the MCP server entry is rejected at load time.

-**Until this is fixed, the plugin will not connect.** Options being considered:
-- Hardcode a single literal endpoint (works for sourcegraph.com, not for self-hosted/Enterprise instances with a custom URL).
-- Ship a small `stdio` bridge script that reads `SOURCEGRAPH_ENDPOINT` from its own process environment at runtime and proxies to the real HTTP endpoint.

-Contributions/opinions on which approach to take are welcome — see [issues](https://github.com/sourcegraph-community/sourcegraph-codex-plugin/issues).

-## License

-MIT